-Members of (G)I-DLE, aespa and IVE to collaborate on new song 'Nobody'

-Today (November 6), South Korean YouTube channel M:USB announced that one member from (G)I-DLE, aespa and IVE each will collaborate on an upcoming song, titled ‘Nobody’.

-According to a report by Dispatch, the members of the girl groups who will be participated in the upcoming single will be “introduced sequentially” over the coming days through the YouTube channel’s official social media accounts.
+(G)I-DLE's Soyeon, aespa's Winter, IVE's Liz join forces on special collaboration single 'Nobody'

+(G)I-DLE’s Soyeon, aespa’s Winter and IVE’s Liz have teamed up on a brand-new special collaboration single titled ‘Nobody’.

+Today (November 16), South Korean YouTube channel M:USB released both the single and its accompanying music video at 6pm KST, starring all three K-pop idols.
+The song was released as promotion for South Korea’s bid to host the 2030 World Expo in Busan.

-The song will be written by HYBE producer El Capitxn (known for his work with BTS, Tomorrow X Together and more) and lyricist Seo Ji-eum (known for working with Red Velvet and NCT 127, among others).
+‘Nobody’ was penned by in-house HYBE producer El Capitxn (known for his work with BTS, Tomorrow X Together and more) and lyricist Seo Ji-eum (known for working with Red Velvet and NCT 127, among others).

+The collaboration under M:USB was first announced two weeks ago on December 6, when the groups involved in the project were first revealed.
 “This is a collaboration that breaks existing conventions and formats,” said one of the song’s producers, per Dispatch.
 With the participation of artists, composers, lyricists and staff members who all represent K-pop, it will be a special gift for global music fans.”

-‘Nobody’ will be released on November 16 at 6pm KST.
-Keep tabs on this page for the latest updates.

 In other K-pop news, boyband BtoB and Hongseok of PENTAGON have left their long-time agency CUBE Entertainment.
 In separate statements announcing the departures, the K-pop agency said that the decision by both parties were “mutual”.